vectorgrp/sil-kit/docs/usage/quickstart.rst

 method, when we are in an active simulation.

 The actual simulation is performed in the simulation task.
-The simulation task is a callback that is executed by the SILKIT runtime whenever the the simulation time of the SILKIT is advanced.
+The simulation task is a callback that is executed by the SIL Kit runtime whenever the the simulation time of the SIL Kit is advanced.
 This callback has to be registered with the time synchronization service's :cpp:func:`SetSimulationTask()<SilKit::Services::Orchestration::ITimeSyncService::SetSimulationTask()>`.